Mrs Osborne (R) 2023 - 2024

 By keeping the school and class rules the children will be rewarded with stars – 25 stars wins a certificate and a special reward!

-Finally, we are very excited about the summer term and we are looking forward to helping the children to continue to enjoy spending time in the reception class at St John's School.
-We will continue to help them to build their confidence to learn new things, play with their friends, share their ideas, learn to co-operate with each other and take part in sharing activities with their Year 6 buddies!
-Towards the end of the summer term we will also begin to prepare the children for their transition into Year 1.
+Finally, we are very excited about the autumn term and we are looking forward to helping all of the new reception children to settle into life at St John's School.
+We will help them to build their confidence to learn new things, play with their friends, share their ideas, learn to co-operate with each other and to take part in sharing activities with their Year 6 buddies!

 Files to Download